 Hiking in Florence Nature Preserve

 Located between Chimney Rock and Gerton, NC, at the upper end of the Hickory Nut Gorge, the Florence Nature Preserve was finished being acquired by the Carolina Mountain Land Conservancy in 2001.
 With the help of Dr. Tom and Glenna Florence, over 600 acres of land were placed under protection from development.

 The tract was not open to the public at first, and until recently, finding parking nearby was difficult.
 But now, a new parking area has been opened as the Upper Hickory Nut Gorge Trailhead, and an excellent connector trail takes visitors into the preserve.
 This has become a great hiking destination not too far from Asheville, NC - and a great free alternative to Chimney Rock Park for hiking in the Hickory Nut Gorge area.

 A 5-mile network of trails winds throughout the preserve.
 A couple of sections are tied together with gravel roads.
-None of the trails are officially named, but usually they are referred to by the color on the map (and on the blazes).
+None of the trails are officially named, but they are referred to by the color on the map (and on the blazes).
 However - there are duplicate colors, so I'll throw in additional info to identify trails when referring to them.

 The yellow connector trail which connects the parking area to the blue trail is a brand-new, well-constructed alternative to the old, steep, eroded path which used to serve the same purpose.
 This trail is expertly routed past some neat features.
 Although steep near the bottom, it's moderate overall.